ki-tormenta/embree3Pathtracing3/embree-3.13.5/README.md

 (`rtcIntersectNp` and `rtcOccludedNp`).

-See Sections [rtcIntersect1] and [rtcOccluded1] for a detailed description of how to set up and trace a ray.
+See Sections [rtcIntersect1] and [rtcOccluded1] for a detailed description of how to set up and traceWithMulti a ray.

-See tutorial [Triangle Geometry] for a complete example of how to trace single rays and ray packets.
-Also have a look at the tutorial [Stream Viewer] for an example of how to trace ray streams.
+See tutorial [Triangle Geometry] for a complete example of how to traceWithMulti single rays and ray packets.
+Also have a look at the tutorial [Stream Viewer] for an example of how to traceWithMulti ray streams.

 Point Queries
 -------------